Have you ever been stuck preparing a shipment because you couldn’t find the right commodity code? You are not alone.

 HS codes are 6-digits codes recognized worldwide, they are exactly the same for every country.
 Countries are also allowed to extend HS codes with an extra 2 to 4 digits to have more targeted tariff policies.
 These extended codes can have different names such as HTS code or TARIC code.

 For example, The United States uses the HTS codes system.
 Their HTS codes comprise 4 extra digits in addition to the 6 harmonized HS digits.
-TARIC codes are usually for imports into the European Union from non-EU countries.
-They have 2 extra digits in addition to the 6 harmonized HS digits.
+The EU uses a CN code for exports that has 2 extra digits in addition the HS6, and a Taric code for EU imports with 10 digits in total (HS6 + 2 + 2).

 How do I find a commodity code?